-Agios Pavlos, only 25 minutes by car from the city of Chania, is a picturesque village in the centre of Apokoronas Peninsula, close to the villages of Vamos and Douliana.
-Although it is a rural village, Gavalohori has good amenities for visitors, including taverns, cafés, a bakery, a mini market, and various stores.
+Agios Pavlos, only 25 minutes by car from the city of Chania, is a picturesque village in the center of the Apokoronas Peninsula, close to the villages of Vamos and Douliana.
+Although it is a rural village, Gavalohori has good amenities for visitors, including taverns, cafés, a bakery, a mini-market, and various stores.
 The village is very close to the magnificent beach of Almyrida and other sandy beaches.
-They are ‘organised’, so perfect if you like to have a sun bed and an umbrella, less perfect if you prefer to be on a beach you don’t have to share with too many others.
-The surrounding area, is equally interesting.
-The nature around the village is wonderful.
-You can make unforgettable walks in the footpaths around Gavalohori, in scenic landscapes of olive trees, carobs and bushes of herbs, while the historical monuments promise to indulge even the most demanding visitors.
+They are ‘organized’, so perfect if you like to have a sunbed and an umbrella, less perfect if you prefer to be on a beach you don’t have to share with too many others.
+The surrounding area is equally interesting.
+The nature of the village is wonderful.
+You can make unforgettable walks in the footpaths around Gavalohori, in scenic landscapes of olive trees, carobs, and bushes of herbs, while the historical monuments promise to indulge even the most demanding visitors.

 Many of the well-known Gavaliana wells still stand within a fantastic landscape.
-In addition there is an excellent folklore museum at Gavalochori Village; here you can see the history and the culture of the village.
+Also, there is an excellent folklore museum at Gavalochori Village; here you can see the history and the culture of the village.
 It is hosted in a renovated Venetian building with stone arches.
-Finally, there is an agriculture and tourist women''s co-operation on the main square, which has a cottage industry producing knitting embroideries and laces of delicate art.
+Finally, there is an agriculture and tourist women's co-operation on the main square, which has a cottage industry producing knitting embroideries and laces of delicate art.

 Nearby Douliana is a small old village with particularly interesting and well-preserved folk architecture.
 In this officially protected, traditional village a lot of interesting buildings can be found.

-Visit the old town of Chania and explore the whole city with the narrow streets and admire the old buildings with the different architectural styles.
-Visit the maritime-naval museum on the west side of the port and walk along the port till Arsenali where is situated the Arsenali Centre of Mediterranean Architecture that organises exhibitions and has as primary goal to promote the Meditterenean arts.
+Visit the old town of Chania and explore the whole city with the narrow streets and admire the old buildings with different architectural styles.
+Visit the maritime-naval museum on the west side of the port and walk along with the port till Arsenali where is situated the Arsenali Centre of Mediterranean Architecture that organizes exhibitions and has a primary goal to promote the Meditteranean arts.

-Rethymno Town is just 38 km away and is another Venetian town worth a visit for its cobbled streets, Ottoman minarets, colourful harbour and an imposing 16th-century Venetian fortress.
+Rethymno Town is just 38 km away and is another Venetian town worth a visit for its cobbled streets, Ottoman minarets, colorful harbor, and an imposing 16th-century Venetian fortress.

 If you are looking for more quiet beaches, head west to Falassarna Beach, on the west edge of the island (49km) one of the best beaches in Crete.
 Or maybe you have heard about the lagoon of Ballos with the turquoise water.
 You can visit it either by ferry from Kasteli or by car.
 If you decide to come here by car, just have in mind that you can drive till a specific point, and then you must walk till the lagoon.